 - Develop your OWN intellectual interests – you’ll be more interesting and competitive – we don’t want 500 4.5 gpa engineers!

 Letter of Recommendation from Souder or Baker: you MUST complete the LETTER OF RECOMMENDATION FORM on or before October 1st.
 Really?
 Yes, October 1st.
 This way you will have one less form to fill out during the UC/CSU application window and I will have your letter ready to go by any early application deadlines on the Common Application.
+Ms Souder would like it by the end of May.

 Teacher Letter of Recommendation: Start thinking about teachers to ask now and speak with them early.
 Some have a limit to the number of letters they write each year and they each have their own forms and deadlines.
 Some teachers like to use the Form on this page.